jenkins-x-plugins/jx-release-version/README.md

 - If your latest git tag is `1.2.3` and your Makefile or pom.xml is `2.0.0` then `jx-release-version` will return `2.0.0`

+- If you need to support old release for example 7.0.x and tags for new realese 7.1.x already exist `-same-release` flag  will help to obtain version from 7.0.x release.
+If in pom file version is 7.0.0-SNAPSHOT and there are two tags 7.1.0 and 7.0.2 are exist command `jx-release-version` will return 7.1.1 but if we run `jx-release-version -same-release` it will return 7.0.3

+- If you need to get a release version `1.1.0` for older release and your last tag is `1.2.3` please change your Makefile or pom.xml to `1.1.0-SNAPSHOT` and run ``jx-release-version -same-release`

 ## Example Makefile

 ```$xslt